 I am, I belong, I exist!

-Liz wrote a wonderful conclusion the day following on Twitter:
+Liz wrote a wonderful conclusion the day following on Twitter which was previously available here.

 - Thanks Liz for the opportunity and making this happen.
 And the Institute of Historical Research for accommodating my talk as well.